OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/manual.md

 Also look for `marker.maker.leaflet.html`
 ![Marker Builder](./docimages/marker.maker.png)
 This is a work in progress...
 If you want to create borders, you will need to edit the content of the file, according to the description above.
+`Note:` In a software like OpenCPN, you can also build markers (use the `drop mark` feature, when right-clicking on a chart).
+This can also be an option.

 ### Config Example
 Here is an example of a simple properties file driving the Multiplexer: